Cristina Mittermeier: 2005–10, International League of Conservation Photographers (ILCP)

-In 2005 Mittermeier founded the International League of Conservation Photographers (ILCP), a non-profit organization consisting of photographers from around the world, with the goal of using photography as a tool to drive environmental and conservation efforts worldwide.
+Mittermeier founded the International League of Conservation Photographers (ILCP), a non-profit organization founded in 2005 and consisting of photographers from around the world, with the goal of using photography as a tool to drive environmental and conservation efforts worldwide.
 Mittermeier served as founder, president and fellow until her departure from the organization in 2010.

-2006 - present, Wild Foundation
+2006–2018, Wild Foundation

-Mittermeier serves on the board of trustees of the Wild Foundation.
+Mittermeier served on the board of trustees of the Wild Foundation.

-2007 - present, Cemex Conservation Book Series
+2007–2024, Cemex Conservation Book Series

-Mittermeier serves as the series editor of the Cemex Conservation book series; a series of books produced by Cemex, a cement manufacturer located in Mexico, illustrating strategies and diverse approaches to fostering the protection of our natural world, complemented with powerful images from the world's best photographers.
+Mittermeier served as the series editor of the Cemex Conservation book series; a series of books produced by Cemex, a cement manufacturer located in Mexico, illustrating strategies and diverse approaches to fostering the protection of our natural world, complemented with powerful images from the world's best photographers.

-2014 - present, SeaLegacy
+2014–present, SeaLegacy

 Alongside her partner and fellow nature photographer Paul Nicklen, Mittermeier co-founded and serves as President of SeaLegacy, an environment protection organization, which works alongside filmmakers, conservationists and photographers, with the mission to use strategic communications at the intersection of art, science, and conservation to protect and rewild the ocean within our lifetimes.

 Personal life

 Cristina Mittermeier has two children with Russell Mittermeier.
-Michael Mittermeier, born April 27, 1992 and Juliana Mittermeier, born June 26, 1996.
-She also has one step son John Mittermeier, born September 14, 1985, from her husbands first marriage.
+Michael Mittermeier, born in 1992, and Juliana Mittermeier, born in 1996.
+She also has one stepson, John Mittermeier, born in 1985, from her husbands first marriage.

-Cristina married Russell Mittermeier in 1991, moving to Great Falls, Virginia to raise their children.
+Cristina married Russell Mittermeier in 1991, and the couple moved to Great Falls, Virginia to raise their children.
 It is with him that she has coauthored several books.
 The two divorced in 2008 and remain amicable.
 They continue to work together on many conservation efforts including the CEMEX conservation book series.

 Mittermeier met Paul Nicklen in 2010, bonding over their mutual love of photography, the ocean and conservation.
 They have been partners since 2012, residing on Vancouver Island, British Columbia.